 Inside, Phillip Lai has displayed works made from plastic and rubber objects.
-A blue washing up bowl is screwed vertically to the wall and at the bottom is some dried rice whose simple crescent shape looks like a smile drawn by the deft hand of a cartoonist, animating it, at least for my imagination, into a face.
-Then a large green 8×4 wooden board comes under scrutiny.
-Some light bulbs in white plastic holders are screwed to it, some to the surface whilst others appear to protrude from within, and each bearing drips and brush marks of the green paint coating the board, a suggestion that perhaps this piece has some previous and strange existence, as a relic even from an old fairground.
-With these evocations fresh in mind, the canal moves onwards to Limehouse, silently and pensively before coming out at the Thames.
+A blue washing up bowl is screwed vertically to the wall and at the bottom is some dried rice whose simple crescent shape looks like a smile drawn by the deft hand of a cartoonist animating it into a face, at least to those open to such a possibility.
+Then on another wall the artist has displayed a large green 8×4 wooden board.
+The only suggestion of its origins are some light bulbs that punctuate its surface with white plastic bulb holders screwed to the board, some sitting on the surface and others appearing to protrude from underneath.
+The time line of this assembly is unclear and it is also unclear if it is some fabulous found object from a fair ground or has been made deliberately.
+The few drips of green paint that run across the holders indicate that the bulbs were an early addition to the piece predating the paint but offer no further solution to this question.
+With these thoughts in mind, I rejoin the canal as it moves onwards to Limehouse, and share some last moments of revery as it silently approaches the Thames.

 On display too, are images below from this year’s Goldsmiths MFA fine art degree show.